Airline Counter: 29

 Singapore Interantional Airlines

 Singapore International Airlines dates to 1937 when Malayan Airways was founded as the flag carrier of Malaysia and Singapore, both still under the British Commonwealth.
-When Singapore, Malaysia, and other states formed the Federation of Malaysia in 1963, Malayan was rebranded as Malaysian Airlines, and in 1966, when Singapore left the federation, the airline became Malaysia-Singapore Airlines (MSA).
+When Singapore, Malaysia, and other states formed the Federation of Malaysia in 1963, Malayan was rebranded as Malaysian Airways, and in 1966, when Singapore left the federation, the airline became Malaysia-Singapore Airlines (MSA).
 MSA was split into the modern Malaysian Airlines and Singapore Airlines in 1972 due to differing growth strategies; Malaysia focused domestically and Singapore desired greater international presence.

 Above is an Airbus A380-800 (9V-SKU) arriving at London Heathrow (LHR) from Singapore Changi Airport (SIN)